zpoint/Go-Internals/objects/map/map.md

 }
 ```

-For illustration purpose, I've altered the source code the take the key as an integer for hash value instead of take the pointer address as hash value
+For illustration purpose, I've altered the source code the take the key as an integer for hash value instead of take the pointer address and a hash seed as hash value

 ![overflow](./overflow.png)